 The Circuits are presently split.
-The Sixth and Ninth Circuits have concluded that federal law does not prohibit the offensive use of collateral estoppel to support a state-court judgment.
+The Sixth and Ninth Circuits have concluded that federal law does not prohibit the offensive use of collateral estoppel.
 See Chambers v.
 Ohio Department of Human Services, 145 F.3d 793 (6th Cir.
 1998); Coeur D'Alene Tribe of Idaho v.
 Hammond, 384 F.3d 674 (9th Cir.
 2004).
-Thus, a state's or local government's loss in a state-court proceeding can result in issue preclusion in a subsequent federal proceeding brought by a plaintiff who was not involved in the initial state-court proceeding.
+Thus, a state's or local government's loss in a state-court proceeding can result in issue preclusion in a subsequent federal proceeding brought by a plaintiff who was not even involved in the initial state-court proceeding.
 The Eleventh Circuit, meanwhile, has ruled to the contrary.
 See Demaree v.
 Fulton County School District, 515 Fed.
-Appx.
-859 (11th Cir.
-2013) (holding that the question is a federal one and that federal law prohibits the use of non-mutual collateral estoppel against states and local governments).